; Print

 1. Gather all the ingredients, ensuring that egg yolks and mascarpone are at room temperature.
 Cut ladyfingers into three equal parts using a serrated knife.
 Soak gelatin in cold water for 10 minutes.

-2. To make the mascarpone cream, in a large bowl, whip the egg yolks with an electric mixer using high speed until they are thick.
-Pour water and sugar into a saucepan and cook over medium heat to 250 degrees F or 121 degrees C (check the temperature of the syrup with a cooking thermometer).
+2. To make the mascarpone cream, whip the egg yolks in a large bowl with an electric mixer using high speed until they are thick.
+Pour water and sugar into a saucepan and cook over medium heat to 250°F (121°C): check the temperature of the syrup with a cooking thermometer.

 5. Add about two tablespoons of the mascarpone mixture to the dissolved gelatin and mix with a spoon.
 Then add this mixture to the mascarpone preparation and mix with a hand whisk.

-6. In a separate medium bowl, use a hand-held mixer (or a stand mixer) to whip the cold whipping cream until soft peaks form.
+6. In a separate medium bowl, use a hand-held mixer (or a stand mixer) to whip the cold heavy cream until soft peaks form.
 Start whisking at a low speed, slowly increasing it.
-Gently fold whipped cream into the mascarpone mixture with a hand whisk or a rubber spatula working from the bottom up.
+Gently fold whipped cream into the mascarpone mixture with a hand whisk or a rubber spatula, working from the bottom up.
 Refrigerate the cream until ready to use.

 8. Pour the cold espresso into a shallow plate.
 Dip cut biscuits with the rounded ends, one at a time for 1 second, then turn it over and repeat the process with another side.
 Place cookies against the edge of the mold, next to each other, arranging the rounded tips outwards.
 Continue in the same way using the other thirds of the ladyfingers and filling the bottom of the mold.